How does the FHA home buying process work? What steps are involved in the process, and how does it differ from a regular mortgage loan?

 Your responsibility, during this step of the FHA home buying process, is to handle any requests from the underwriter in a timely fashion.
 Doing so can help keep your closing on track and avoid unwanted delays.

-Step 10: Attend the closing and sign all of your loan documents.
+Step 10: Attend closing and get your keys!

 Hang in there, you’re on the home stretch!
 You’ve completed almost the entire FHA home buying process and survived the underwriting review.
 Now you’re ready to move on to closing — and homeownership.